 How to Prepare Your Home & Family for the Polar Vortex

-It’s important to prepare for the next polar vortex, it’s good to make a plan now and keep prepared during cold months.
+It’s important to prepare for the next polar vortex ahead of time.
+Make a plan now and keep prepared during cold months.
 We all know how grocery stores are a pain when news of an impending storm breaks.
 Here are a few things to keep in mind to make sure you’re prepared for the polar vortex:

-1. Keep Warm – Physical safety is the most important factor.
-Make sure you have plenty of clothing and blankets.
-Polar vortices produce extreme temperatures that can easily affect power grids and your home.
+1. Stay Warm – Physical safety is most important.
+Make sure you have plenty of clothing and blankets in case extreme temperatures caused by the polar vortex affect the power grid and your home.
 Check out our Winter Home Maintenance Guide to make sure you are preparing your home to keep your family as warm as possible in the event of a winter power outage.

 There are ways to insulate your home to prepare for power outages.
 Indow inserts add a second layer in your window frames to help keep warm air inside and stop cold outside air from penetrating during winter.

-2. Consider Hygiene – If there is a power outage, you might be left without running water.
-Make sure you are well stocked on water to drink and wash yourselves with.
+2. Maintain Good Hygiene – If there is a power outage, you might be left without running water.
+Make sure you are well stocked on water for drinking, washing, and flushing.
 Clean hands are important for preventing illness.
 Have several gallons of water for each person in your home.
 In serious storms that can take power out for an extended period of time, consider filling your bathtub with water and using that when needed.
 Any water stored in the bathtub during a storm should always be boiled before consuming.

-3. Stock Up on Food & Water – Make sure you have plenty of healthy, nonperishable food.
+3. Stock Up on Food – Make sure you have plenty of healthy, nonperishable food.
 In case there is a power outage, have plenty of food that does not need to be cooked before eating.
 Even without a power outage, restaurants and stores might be closed.
 Non-military MREs (meals ready to eat) are sustaining and can be found at large stores like Walmart, Costco, and Sam’s Club.

-4. Keep the Outside Clear – As much as possible, keep your sidewalks, driveway, and car clear of snow and ice.
+4. Keep the Outside of Your Home Clear – As much as possible, keep your sidewalks, driveway, and car clear of snow and ice.
 In case of emergency, you will want to have quick, easy access to your car.
 Be sure to run it every once in a while.
 Road salt is good for your driveways, and you can find it at most stores.

 In extreme temperatures, which are seen during a polar vortex, please avoid staying outside for longer than a couple minutes.
 Even a few minutes in extremely cold temperatures can be dangerous to your health.

 Be a Good Citizen & Neighbor